-- (d) Restart of hazard categories 1 and 2 nuclear facilities after substantial process, system, or facility modifications.
-(The restart authority shall determine if the modifications are substantial based on the impact of the changes on the safety basis and the extent and complexity of changes; this would not necessarily be determined by the Unreviewed Safety Question (USQ) process.) - (e) Restart after a nuclear facility shutdown because of operations outside the safety basis. - (f) When deemed appropriate by DOE management officials, including restarts of hazard category 3 nuclear facilities. - Readiness Assessment.
-For restarts of nuclear facilities not requiring an (2) Operational Readiness Review, as defined in this Order, DOE line management shall evaluate (and ensure that contractor management evaluates) the need for performing a Readiness Assessment prior to restart.
-This includes the startup or restart of program work associated with operating facilities when the new or restarted program work does not require DOE approval of changes to facility limits or requirements as stated in Operational Safety Requirements/Technical Safety Requirements (OSRs/TSRs), Basis for Interim Operations/Safety Analysis Reports (BIO/SARs), or other equivalent authorization basis documents.
-When a Readiness Assessment is required, Operations Offices shall develop procedures and ensure that the contractors use these procedures to gain Operations Office approval of the startup or restart of nuclear facilities.
-If a Readiness Assessment is not to be performed, the contractor's standard procedures for startup or restart will be used.
+- (f) When deemed appropriate by DOE management officials, including restarts of hazard category 3 nuclear facilities. - Readiness Assessment.
+For restarts of nuclear facilities not requiring an Operational Readiness Review, as defined in this Order, DOE line management shall evaluate (and ensure that contractor management evaluates) the need for (2)performing a Readiness Assessment prior to restart.
+Thi s includes the startup or restart of program work within operating facilities when the new or restarted program work does not require DOE approval of changes to facility limits or requirements as stated in Operational Safety Requirements/Technical Safety Requirements (OSRs/TSRs), Basis for Interim Operations/Safety Analysis Reports (BIO/SARs), or other equivalent authorization basis When a Readiness Assessment is required, documents.
+Operations Offices shall develop procedures and ensure that the contractors use these procedures to gain Operations Office approval of the startup or restart of nuclear If a Readiness Assessment is not to be facilities. performed, the contractor's standard procedures for startup or restart will be used.
 Other requirements for Readiness Assessments are provided in paragraph 4c, below. - (3) Authorization Authority.
-For nuclear facility startup or restart actions, the authorization authority for startup or restart approval shall be determined by the following.

-(a) For initial startups of new hazard categories 1 and 2 nuclear facilities, the Secretary of Energy (or designee) shall approve startup.
-For initial startups of new hazard category 3 nuclear facilities, the cognizant Secretarial Officer (or designee) shall approve startup.
-If other DOE Orders require a higher level of startup authorization than this Order, the official described in this Order will recommend startup to the higher level official.
+For nuclear facility startup or restart actions, the authorization authority for startup or restart approval shall be determined by the following. - (a) For initial startups of new hazard categories 1 and 2 nuclear facilities, the Secretary of Energy (or designee) shall approve startup.
+For initial startups of new hazard category 3 nuclear facilities, the Secretarial Officer (or designee) shall approve startup.
+If other DOE Orders require a higher level of startup authorization than this Order, the official described in this Order will recommend startup to the higher level official. - (b) For shutdowns directed by a DOE management official for safety or other appropriate reasons, authorization to restart shall be granted by an official of a level commensurate with the official ordering the shutdown unless a higher level is designated by the Secretarial Officer. - (c) For extended shutdowns of hazard category 1 nuclear facilities, the Secretarial Officer shall approve restart.
+For extended shutdowns of hazard category 2 nuclear facilities, the Secretarial Officer (or designee) shall approve restart.